vinfreecs/genga/docs/Collisions.rst

 :literal:`Collision Time Shift`.
 This option is especially useful when more complex collision models than perfect mergers are used.
 Backtraced collisions are only calculated when the involved bodies really will collide.
 If they will miss a collision and undergo a close flyby, then this option is not activated.
 This option can be combined with the :literal:`Collision Precision` option.

+This option is only activated for bodies with a mass larger than :literal:`Stop Minimum Mass`.

 Since multiple collisions can occur at a similar time, the backtrace option has to resolve every collision isolated.
 This can result in a longer run time of the code.
 Especially when many collisions occur.